Akhil353/student/_posts/Tangibles/2023-11-01-Individual-Review.md

 &nbsp;
 ## Goals for the future
 In the next 2 trimesters, I want to learn how to use API's more.
 I'm also interested in how API's work, and if I can make my own API.
 Some ways I can grow personally is to learn more about pseudo code and syntax for JS.
+In terms of pushing code, I also want to get into the habit of pushing changes slowly instead of pushing all the code at the same time.
+By splitting up the commits more, I can debug more efficiently and I can also keep others up-to-date on where I am.

 # Project Recap